 There are several different ways you can find the right counselor or coach to help you secure your next job:

-Use the Counselor Find function offered through the National Board of Certified Counselors.
-Activate the 'career development' filter to identify some prospects.
+Use the Counselor Find function offered through the National Board for Certified Counselors.
+Activate the “career development” filter (located in the dropdown menu under “choose area of practice”) to identify some prospects.

 How to Choose a Career Counselor to Work With